TuxVinyards/qqX/README.md

 Gnome Boxes (with QEMU) has a wonderfully polished load up interface.
 If only qqX looked that good too ... :rofl:

 The problems with Gnome Boxes are the problems.
 When it's working it's great.
 But even something simple like moving the VM folder has a learning curve.
 Forget anything more complex unless you wish to become an xml/gnome3/vala expert: <https://gitlab.gnome.org/soneca/gnome-boxes/-/tree/main/src?ref_type=heads>

-## Why qqX?

-qqX does more than just take the basic quickemu command line and turn it into something more menu based.
-It gives you more functions and more power.
-More confident Linux users should quickly find find themselves at home.

-People with less experience may find it better to start with [quickgui](https://github.com/quickemu-project/quickgui) and move to qqX later.
-Maybe.
-But both can be installed, you can have both on your machine at the same time, you can try them both and you can switch between them at will.

-### The text interface

-qqX belongs to the 'less is more' school of thought:

-By using the same, less sophistcated, simple scripting language as quickemu, we can achieve far easier modding, editing & interaction ...  and thus a much more powerful interface.
-The qqX project benefits directly from all the quickemu community activity.

 ## How to Install